 It’s a fact!
 Anyone can compost wherever they live.
 And, everyone should get into the practice of composting all organically recyclable materials.
 It doesn’t matter whether you live in the country, the suburbs, or a city.
 Composting projects are popping up everywhere.

 Compost is valuable to gardeners and homeowners.
 And, it is good for the environment.
-Even if you do not garden, you can participate in composting by collecting compostable materials and giving them to someone who composts.
+Even if you do not garden, you can participate by collecting compostable materials and giving them to someone who composts.
+Let’s all do our part to keep valuable organic materials out of the waste stream.

 Home gardeners generally know and appreciate the value of compost for their gardens.
 So, most home gardeners practice composting in some form.

-Because they are in the suburbs, composting is most often done in a composter, a compost bin, or a barrel.
-It is neater, and more eye appealing than a compost pile.
-It also helps to keep pests out of the compost.
+Because they are in the suburbs, a composter, a compost bin, or a barrel is usually utilized.
+It is neater, and more eye-appealing than a pile of half-decomposed matter lying around to attract vermin.
+It also helps to keep other animal pests out.

 People in suburban settings increasingly show concern for the environment, and try to “Go Green“.
 This translates to the creation of composting programs at restaurants, businesses, and schools.